Absence seizures involve brief, sudden lapses of consciousness. They're more common in children than in adults.

 Other complications can include:

-Your doctor will ask for a detailed description of the seizures and conduct a physical exam.
+Your child's health care provider will likely ask for a detailed description of the seizures.
+The provider also will likely conduct a physical exam.
 Tests may include:

 Electroencephalography (EEG).
 This painless procedure measures waves of electrical activity in the brain.
-Brain waves are transmitted to the EEG machine via small electrodes attached to the scalp with paste or an elastic cap.
+Brain waves are transmitted to the EEG machine via small metal plates called electrodes attached to the scalp with paste or an elastic cap.

-Your doctor likely will start at the lowest dose of anti-seizure medication possible and increase the dosage as needed to control the seizures.
-Children may be able to taper off anti-seizure medications, under a doctor's supervision, after they've been seizure-free for two years.
+Your child's health care provider may start at the lowest dosage of anti-seizure medicine possible.
+Then the provider may increase the dosage as needed to control the seizures.
+Children may be able to taper off anti-seizure medicines under a provider's supervision after they've been seizure-free for two years.

 Drugs prescribed for absence seizure include: